n3fit package

 This module contains checks to be perform by n3fit on the input

-Check that the last layer matches the number of flavours defined in the runcard
+Check that the last layer matches the number of flavours defined in the runcard.
+And that the activation functions are compatible with the basis.

 Checks the fitbasis setup for inconsistencies - Checks the sum rules can be imposed - Correct flavours for the selected basis - Correct ranges (min < max) for the small and large-x exponents